jblanked/WebCrawler-FlipperZero/README.md

 8. **Rename File**
    - Provide your desired file name.
 After saving, the app will rename your file with the new name.

-## Saving Settings
-After entering the desired configuration parameters, the app automatically saves these settings for use during the HTTP request process.
-You can update these settings at any time by navigating back to the **Settings** menu.

-## Logging and Debugging
-The Web Crawler app uses logging to help identify issues:

-- **Info Logs**: Provide general information about the app's operations (e.g., UART initialization, sending settings).
-- **Error Logs**: Indicate problems encountered during execution (e.g., failed to open settings file).

-Connect your Flipper Zero to a computer and use a serial terminal to view these logs for detailed troubleshooting.

 *Happy Crawling! 🕷️*